GeminiDRSoftware/astrodata/docs/manuals/progmanual/adclass.rst

 calculating the tag set (described :ref:`below <ad_tags>`).
 A derivative class could override this to provide a different logic, but this is not recommended unless there is a very good reason to do so.

-.. todo:: Need to add this example to the tags page.

 For an example of how tags are resolved, seet :ref:`ad_tags`.